hCaptcha/hcaptcha-android-sdk/README.md

 ## For maintainers

 If you plan to contribute to the repo, please see [MAINTAINERS.md](./MAINTAINERS.md) for detailed build, test, and release instructions.

+## Implementation Notes

+### Memory Lifecycle Management

+Some resources are cached to speed up subsequent calls.
+Once you call `HCaptcha.reset()` it releases these resources.

+### Retry handling

+`retryPredicate` is the only mechanism used to auto-retry and the default only honors `resetOnTimeout` for SESSION_TIMEOUT (15).
+It does not retry NETWORK_ERROR (7), so add your own predicate if you want that behavior (be sure to bound retries/backoff).

+### FragmentActivity requirement

+Visual challenges throw if you pass a non-FragmentActivity.
+A plain Activity is only supported for headless mode (hideDialog=true) with a Passive sitekey.

+### Listener management

+Listeners persist across verifications and are not auto-removed.
+If you won’t reuse the same HCaptcha instance or want to avoid duplicate callbacks/leaks, remove them in teardown: `removeOn...Listener` or `removeAllListeners()`, and call `HCaptcha.reset()` when done to release the dialog/webview.

+### Configuration changes

+The dialog is a DialogFragment; Android will recreate it on configuration changes.
+The SDK will re-render the challenge, but it does not live‑update theme/locale mid-session.
+To apply new locale or light/dark mode, recreate with an updated HCaptchaConfig and re‑verify.
+If you need to preserve UX across changes, handle it in the host, e.g. restart verification with updated config, or constrain orientation while a challenge is active.

+### HCaptcha.reset() usage

+This tears down the current verifier and releases UI resources.
+It dismisses the dialog if shown, resets/destroys the WebView, clears the cached/preloaded WebView, and drops the internal verifier reference.

+#### When to call

+Call on Activity teardown if you won't reuse the same HCaptcha instance.
+This avoids leaks from the cached fragment/WebView.

+If you expect multiple verifications in the same screen, don't call reset() between them: the SDK caches the WebView/fragment to speed up subsequent calls.

+### Before initializing

+This is safe but usually unnecessary. `setup()` / `verifyWithHCaptcha()` already re-initializes as needed, so calling reset() first just forces a fresh verifier.
+If you're creating a brand‑new HCaptcha instance, calling reset() on it is a no‑op.

+#### Cleanup
+Listeners persist: `reset()` does not remove them.
+If your listeners capture an Activity/Fragment, remove them during teardown to avoid leaks: `removeOn...Listener(...)` or `removeAllListeners()`

+After a successful solve, the SDK schedules a token timeout callback.
+Call `HCaptchaTokenResponse.markUsed()` once you've used the token to cancel that timer and prevent a later TOKEN_TIMEOUT callback